 The pressure is the point.
 Comfort produces slow learning.
-When a block is coming at your character and you have three seconds to tap the right pattern, your brain stops treating it like a memory exercise.
+When a block is coming at your character and you have seconds to tap the right pattern, your brain stops treating it like a memory exercise.
 It treats it like survival.
 That switch produces faster pattern recognition than drilling in calm conditions.

-How the Game Works
+How Morse Runner Works

 9 Levels — From Easy to Genuinely Difficult